(This photo is the closest image I could find depicting how I remember Hurricane High School when I attended 6th-8th grades there, between 1957–1960.)

 But his somewhat intellectual and scholarly though not-well-educated co-dependent eighteen-months-younger brother Ervil (who had obtained a Mexican-Mormon-colony education before dropping out of school at age fifteen) found the Scriptures to support his much-less-scholarly brother Joel’s claims to be ” The One Mighty and Strong.”
 (Their Prophet Joseph Smith foretells of this Prophet’s coming to prepare the saints for the second coming of Christ.)

-Ervil was also his brother Joel’s mouthpiece, doing most of the missionary work that got the groveling cult off the ground.
+Ervil was also his brother Joel’s mouthpiece, doing most of the missionary work and preaching that got the groveling cult off the ground.
 His biggest contribution was some very persuasive doctrinal pamphlets he scribed, especially his “Priesthood Expounded.”

 That’s the piece of Mormon fundamentalist Lit some young impressionable Mormon missionaries in the French mission field got hold of around 1958.
 The pamphlet’s contents converted around thirteen of these idealistic visionaries to Uncle Joel’s cult, “The Church of the First Born of the Fullness of Times.”